djones/grape-goliath-example/README.md

 # Todo

 * Unify all the 'require' statements.
-* Make it work with databases other than Postgres.
+* Make it work with databases other than PostgreSQL.
-* Write some tests using the API
+* Write some tests using the API.
-* Add some example authentication
+* Add some example authentication.
-* Add support for multiple environments e.g. test, development and production
+* Add support for multiple environments e.g. test, development and production.